rmarkello/abagen/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Ross Markello at ross.markello@mail.mcgill.ca.
 Confidentiality will be respected in reporting.

+Enforcement of this Code can include (but is not limited to):

+* Facilitating a converstaion between the two parties involved in the violation of the Code of Conduct
+* Requesting a community member apologize for their behavior
+* Asking a community member (or multiple members) to enter a cooling off period that puts a time-limited pause on a particular discussion topic
+* Asking a community member to no longer participate in the `abagen` community, including making contributions or commenting on issues/pull requests

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,